 Pre-Trial Intervention & Diversion Community Supervision

-Pre-trial diversion is used sparingly in this County, except for some individuals who write insufficient funds checks.
+Pre-trial diversion is used sparingly in this County.
 It is a program through which an offender is given a chance to avoid prosecution for an offense through successful completion of a period during which there are no new arrests, and all requirements of the term are completed.
 Requirements may include attending counseling, making restitution, and performing community service hours.
 Pre-trial diversion agreements are negotiated between the prosecutor and the offender or the offender's attorney, and a written agreement will be reached at that level.
-Once the term is successfully completed, all references to the arrest and diversion are deleted from the offender's record.